Input and Output Adapters (Legacy Model)

 An input adapter instance accepts incoming event streams from external sources such as databases, files, ticker feeds, network ports, sensors, and so on.
 The input adapter reads the incoming events in the format in which they are supplied and translates this data into the event format that is consumable by the StreamInsight server.

 You create an input adapter to handle the specific event sources for your data source.
 If the event source produces a single event type only, the adapter can be typed.
 That is, it can be implemented to emit events of one particular event type.
 With a typed adapter, all instances of the adapter produce the same fixed payload format in which the number of fields and their types are known in advance.
 Examples of such events are ticker feed data or sensor data emitted by a specific device.
 If your event source emits different types under different circumstances, that is, the events might contain different payload formats or the payload format might not be known in advance, implement an untyped adapter.
 With an untyped (generic) adapter, the event payload format is provided to the adapter as part of a configuration specification at query bind time.
-Examples of such sources include CSV files that contain a varying number of fields where the type of data stored in the file is not known until query instantiation time, or an adapter for SQL Server tables where the events produced depends on the schema of the table.
+Examples of such sources include CSV files that contain a varying number of fields where the type of data stored in the file is not known until query instantiation time, or an adapter for database or your report server without the permission of the system administrator. tables where the events produced depends on the schema of the table.
 It is important to note that, at runtime, a single adapter instance, whether typed or untyped, always emits events of one specific type.
 Untyped adapters provide a flexible implementation to accept the specification of event type at query bind time, rather than defining the event type at the time the adapter is implemented.

 You create an output adapter to receive the events processed by the StreamInsight server, translate the events into a format expected by the output device (sink), and emit the data to that device.
 Designing and creating an output adapter is similar to designing and creating an input adapter.
 Typed output adapters are designed against a specific event payload, whereas untyped output adapters are supplied with the event type only at runtime when the query is instantiated.